openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_learner_experience.rst

 Within each topic, learners can view existing teams.
-The overview for each team shows the team's name and description, the number of members and available slots, and the elapsed time since the last activity in the team.
+The overview for each team shows the team's name and description, the number of members and available spots, and the elapsed time since the last activity in the team.

-To find teams, learners can sort teams by the most recent activity or by the most open slots.
+To find teams, learners can sort teams by the most recent activity or by the most open spots.
 They can also use keywords to search for teams that might match their interests, language, or country.

 When learners locate a team that they might be interested in joining, they can